jantm/gleb/README.md

 Build:

-- compiling, inserting and inlining styles just as in the development flow
+- compile, insert and inline styles just as in the development flow
-- minify HTML and CSS
 - replace all image paths in the final HTML template (`src` and `href` attributes, `background-image` urls) from your local paths to the final hosted ones (e.g. on AWS)

 Test: